grafana/k6x/README.md

 "use k6 >= v0.52";
 "use k6 with k6/x/faker > 0.2";
 ```

+Any number of `"use k6"` pragmas can be used.

 > **Note**
 > The use of pragmas is completely optional for JavaScript type extensions, it is only necessary if you want to specify version constraints.